I’m sure you’ve seen the stories in the news...

 Once you have rolled up the wax, squeeze tightly at the top beneath the wick to secure it.

-Lastly, stand the candle up in the direction it will be lit and press it down firmly into the hard surface to create a flat bottom so the candle will stand.
+Lastly, stand the candle up in the direction it will be lit and press it down firmly into the hard surface to create a flat bottom so the candle will stand without a candle holder.

 Step #4: Light your candle

-Like any of the techniques, place your candle on a material suitable for candles such as a piece of metal or glass.
+Like any of the techniques, place your candle on a material suitable for candles such as a piece of metal or glass, not cardboard or another flammable surface.

 Light your candle and you’re left with reliable light built from materials most people just throw in the trash.